-We have compiled top 20 risk manager interview questions that might be asked in an interview to test various aspects of risk management skills, with tips and a sample answer for each of them.
-These risk management questions will help employers to assess whether each candidate has the required knowledge and experience in risk management.
+We have compiled the top 20 risk manager interview questions that might be asked in an interview to test various aspects of risk management skills, with tips and a sample answer for each.
+These risk management questions will help employers assess whether each candidate has the required knowledge and experience in risk management.

 1. Briefly Explain the Roles of a Risk Manager?

 Here, the interviewer wants to know if you are familiar with the duties of a risk manager.